teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 > Charlie is assigned a 6 hour task and a 8 hour task.

 > It only takes him four hours to complete the 6 hour task.
 He logs four hours to the project.
-He high fives his pod team members who congratulate Charlie at their innovative approach to solving this problem.
+He high fives his team members who congratulate Charlie at their innovative approach to solving this problem.

 > He then moves onto the eight hour task.
 After reading the requirements of the task and talking through the approach with the other members of the team it was clear that Charlie was going to need some time to read about an unfamiliar area of work.
 In total, the task takes 22 hours to read about and complete.
 He logs eight hours to the project and 14 hours to training.
-Charlie is ahead this week so the pod helps them pick up additional tasks from the project backlog.
+Charlie is ahead this week so the team helps them pick up additional tasks from the project backlog.

 > At the end of the month he has logged 56 hours to projects and 84 hours to training and so is 40% billable.
-His Chapter Lead reviews his work with a senior member of the pod and together with Charlie discuss what aspects of the projects he is currently finding challenging.
+His Chapter Lead reviews his work with a senior member of the team and together with Charlie discuss what aspects of the projects he is currently finding challenging.
 This is an opportunity for Charlie to raise any training issues and concerns.
 His development plan is updated and Charlie is ready to approach the next month expecting to deliver 60% billability.

 **The flexible working small print**